-- Orkney Islands Council;
+- Angus Council (lead local authority), Aberdeenshire Council, Dundee City Council, Fife Council and Perth and Kinross Council;

 - Scottish Water; and,

 - SEPA.

 These organisations are working more closely together than ever before.
 In local partnerships, here and throughout Scotland, SEPA has provided the technical analysis and ensured a consistent national approach is taken.
 It has provided the evidence upon which to make sensible, informed decisions.
-The local authority and Scottish Water have made sure that local knowledge and expertise has informed the decision-making.
+Local authorities and Scottish Water have made sure that local knowledge and expertise has informed the decision-making.